j-isreal/odoo-17-nightly-ubu/README.md

 ## Docker Images
-I'm creating a Docker image for use with this project since there is no Odoo 17 Ubuntu 24.04 Docker image yet.
+I'm creating a Docker image for use with this project since there is no Odoo 17 Ubuntu Server 24.04 Docker image yet.

 - [Docker README.md](https://github.com/j-isreal/odoo-17-nightly-ubu/blob/main/docker/README.md)